nuzayats/ee8security/README.md

 ee8security
 ===========

-This is an experimental implementation which aims to study how to use Java EE 8 Security API (JSR 375) for situations where there are REST API clients, a token and TOTP (time-based one time password) based authorization is needed.
+This is an experimental implementation which aims to study how to use Java EE 8 Security API (JSR 375) for situations where there are REST API clients, a token and TOTP (time-based one time password) based authentication is needed.

 There are two endpoints: